 Foreign taxes which are payable in respect of exempt income will generally not qualify for a rebate under section 6quat(1), since, as noted above, the foreign taxes must be "proved to be payable" in respect of amounts included in a resident's taxable income.
-However, the full amount of foreign taxes payable in respect of the exempt portion of foreign dividends under section 10B(3) will potentially qualify for a rebate under section 6quat(1).37 While the full amount of the exempt foreign dividends must be included under paragraph (ii) of the proviso to section 6quat(1A) in the resident's taxable income for the purpose of determining the amount of foreign taxes which potentially qualify for the rebate under section 6quat(1), those foreign taxes will still be subject to the limitation determined under section 6quat(1B)(a) (see 5.5.2).
+For example, foreign taxes attributable to an amount exempt under section 10(1)(o)(ii) will not qualify for a rebate under section 6quat(1).
+However, the full amount of foreign taxes payable in respect of the exempt portion of foreign dividends under section 10B(3) will potentially qualify for a rebate under section 6quat(1).
+While the full amount of the exempt foreign dividends must be included under paragraph (ii) of the proviso to section 6quat(1A) in the resident's taxable income for the purpose of determining the amount of foreign taxes which potentially qualify for the rebate under section 6quat(1), those foreign taxes will still be subject to the limitation determined under section 6quat(1B)(a) (see 5.5.2).

-5.4 Persons by whom foreign taxes on income must be proved to be payable [section 6quat(1A) and paragraph (i) of the proviso to section 6quat(1A)]
+Persons by whom foreign taxes on income must be proved to be payable [section 6quat(1A) and paragraph (i) of the proviso to section 6quat(1A)]